santhosh-ksk/moviesearch/README.md

 # moviesearch
+1.Build the app by installing node modules npm install --production

-To run the PROJECT
+2.To run the application
   npm start